About Biomedical Data Translator

-Watch this video to hear NCATS Director Christopher P. Austin, M.D., explain the purpose and goals of the Biomedical Data Translator program.
+Listen to NCATS Director Christopher P. Austin, M.D., explain the purpose and goals of the Biomedical Data Translator program.

 To realize the vision of the Biomedical Data Translator and transition from the feasibility assessment phase to a working platform that serves as a resource to the translational research community, NCATS is funding new teams of scientists, physicians, bioinformaticists and programmers beginning in fiscal year 2020 to begin the development phase of the Translator.
 The platform they create, funded through NCATS’s Other Transactions Authority will be designed to —

 - Help researchers understand the pathophysiology of human disease.

 - Identify shared molecular etiologies underlying multiple diseases.

 - Redefine diseases through new clinical endotypes and clinical regroupings.

 - Facilitate the generation of new hypotheses for understanding and treating disease.

 These teams will be integral parts of a community that builds software to support translational science and allow innovations and discoveries that could lead to incredible leaps in biomedical research.
 They will work in a highly collaborative culture to build on the work completed during the feasibility phase of the program.

 While the software is being developed, Translator teams will have programmatic access to network resources to allow the design, implementation and testing of their software.
 NCATS will host regular consortium-wide meetings, as well as periodic user-focused meetings and in-person development sprints on specific topics.